Great news! Essential workers will have access to the COVID-19 booster shot by the end of September.

-Public health and medical experts are recommending that essential workers consider receiving the booster shot approximately six to eight months after they received their second dose.
+Public health and medical experts are recommending that essential workers consider receiving the booster shot approximately six to eight months after they receive their second dose.
 Since many essential workers received their second dose between January and March, the time for a booster is quickly approaching for many frontline heroes.

-A study in New York, found that the original two-shots of the mRNA vaccine continued to protect against hospitalizations at about 95%.
-But the vaccines effectiveness against new variants declined from about 92% in early May to about 80% in late July.
+A study in New York found that the original two shots of the mRNA vaccine continued to protect against hospitalizations at about 95%.
+But the vaccine's effectiveness against new variants declined from about 92% in early May to about 80% in late July.

 What about Johnson and Johnson?